Time Series Continuous Modeling for Imputation and Forecasting with Implicit Neural Representations: Imputation experiments

-\paragraph{Setting}{In this section we analyze in details the results obtained from the setting described at the end of \cref{sec:imputation}.
-Specifically, TimeFlow is trained on a given set of samples within a defined time window and then used for inference on a new time windows for different samples.
-The training and inference processes are illustrated visually in \cref{fig:imputation_procedure_new_samples}.}
+\paragraph{Setting}{In this section we analyze in details the imputations results for previously unseen time series described in \cref{sec:imputation}.
+Specifically, TimeFlow is trained on a given set of time series within a defined time window and then used for inference on new time series.
+We train TimeFlow on 50 \% of the samples and consider the remaining 50 \% as the new time series.

-\paragraph{Baseline}{In this setting, data from other samples for the same period is not available when dealing with unseen time windows for new samples.
-We are then restrained to interpolation as an imputation method when dealing with unseen time windows for new samples.}
+We compare in \cref{tab:imputation_gene_train_test} observed grid fit scores and missing grid inference scores for time series known at training and time series unknown at training.}

-\paragraph{Results}{We can see in \cref{tab:imputation_gene_train_test} that our method is stable for new samples across the different datasets and sampling rates.
-Experimentally, our method is able to generalize to new samples for the imputation task.
-Note that the results presented here are not as good as the ones presented in \cref{tab:impu_classic}.
-This is expected since we evaluate TimeFlow on unseen time windows, as opposed to fixed time windows in the usual imputation setting.}
+\paragraph{Results}{The results presented in \cref{tab:imputation_gene_train_test} indicate that the inference MAE for missing grids shows consistency between known and new samples, regardless of the data or sampling rate.
+However, it is worth noting that there is a slight drop in performance compared to the results in table \cref{tab:impu_classic}.
+This decrease is because in \cref{tab:imputation_gene_train_test}, the shared architecture is trained on only half the samples, affecting its overall performance.}